all around emtb bosch

-The chip must be returned at the end of the 4 legs.
+The chip must be returned at the end of the match.

-The race takes place in an alpine environment where rescue can sometimes be difficult.
-In an accident situation, timely help from a partner could prove essential.
+T he competition takes place in an alpine environment where rescue can sometimes be difficult.
+In an accident situation, timely help from a companion could prove essential.

-A competition time deduction may be requested by a Competitor who has stopped to assist another Competitor.
-The request must be sent to the Organisation that will analyse the details (e.g. by examining the GPS track).
+A deduction on the race time can be requested by the Competitor who has stopped to assist another Competitor.
+The request must be sent to the Organization which will deepen the details (eg by examining the GPS track).

-The minutes of penalty will be added to the total travel time of the Leg.
+Any minutes of penalty will be added to the total travel time of the Stage.